Grand Rapids Spray Foam Insulation Contractors | Home Air Sealing

 How Spray Foam Insulation Works

 Pressurized cans of “one-part” spray foam are used primarily for sealing gaps and cracks.
 You may have seen these at your local hardware store and may have even used them in the past.
 Our system uses a similar product, but in a much larger application.
-With 2-part spray form, we mix resin and catalyst compounds at the application nozzle.
+With 2-part spray foam, we mix resin and catalyst compounds at the application nozzle.
 Combining these ingredients starts a chemical reaction that creates expanding foam.
-For large area’s, such as attics, our specialized trucks and equipment pump the ingredients up to the application nozzle where the resin and catalyst compounds mix to create foam.
+For large areas, such as attics, our team of spray foam insulation contractors here in Grand Rapids have specialized trucks and equipment pump the ingredients up to the application nozzle where the resin and catalyst compounds mix to create foam.

 Have a large area?
-We are Central Michigan’s leading installer.
+We are the leading spray foam insulation contractors in Grand Rapids.

 Closed-cell spray foam insulation